-1.5.2.
-The state action doctrine.
-Before a court will require that a postsecondary institution comply with the individual rights requirements in the federal Constitution, it must first determine that the institution's challenged action is "state action."
-When suit is filed under the Section 1983 statute (see Sections 3.4 & 4.4.4 of this book), the question is rephrased as whether the challenged action was taken "under color of" state law, an inquiry that is the functional equivalent of the state action inquiry.
-Although the state action (or color of law) determination is essentially a matter of distinguishing public institutions from private institutions-or more generally, distinguishing public "actors" from private "actors"-these distinctions do not necessarily depend on traditional notions of public or private.
+1.5.2.1.
+When private postsecondary institutions may be engaged in state action.
+Before a court will require that a postsecondary institution comply with the individual rights requirements in the federal Constitution, it must first determine that the institution's challenged action is state action.4 When suit is filed under 42 U.S.C. § 1983 (Section 1983) (see Sections 3.4 and 4.4.4 of this book), the question is rephrased as whether the challenged action was taken "under color of" state law, an inquiry that is the functional equivalent of the state action inquiry (see, for example, West v.
+Atkins, 487 U.S. 42 (1988)).
+Although the state action (or color of law) determination is essentially a matter of distinguishing public institutions from private institutions, and the public parts of an institution from the private parts-or more generally, distinguishing public "actors" from private "actors"-these distinctions do not necessarily depend on traditional notions of public or private.
 Due to varying patterns of government assistance and involvement, a continuum exists, ranging from the obvious public institution (such as a tax-supported state university) to the obvious private institution (such as a religious seminary).
-The gray area between these poles is a subject of continuing debate about how much the government must be involved in the affairs of a "private" institution or one of its programs before it will be considered "public" for purposes of the "state action" doctrine.
-As the U.S. Supreme Court noted in the landmark case of Burton v.
-Wilmington Parking Authority, 365 U.S. 715, 722 (1961), "Only by sifting facts and weighing circumstances can the non-obvious involvement of the State in private conduct be attributed its true significance."
+The gray area between these poles is a subject of continuing debate about how much the government must be involved in the affairs of a "private" institution or one of its programs before it will be considered "public" for purposes of the state action doctrine.